 Write a short script

 Once you have selected a video creation tool, you can now start writing a short script for your video.
 Just like an email pitch, a video should be short and precise.
 Get the most important information into the video and leave all the unnecessary details for when the journalist contacts you.

 Use a hook in the beginning

 This is important to ensure that the video hooks the viewer to watch until the end.
 A great hook will generate enough curiosity to keep the journalist watching the video until the end.

 Add a Call-To-Action (CTA)

 What would you like the journalist to do after watching the video?
-This is ideally the call-to-action which is essential.
+It is ideally the call to action that is essential.
 Would you like them to email you back?
 Visit a website?
 Send you something?
 Make it clear before you end the video.